Yale-BIM/f21-assignments/assignment-1/README.md

     $`y`$, and $`z`$, respectively.
 Thus, a translation has 3 DoF. <br> <br>

 >- **Rotations:** A 3D rotation has 3 DoF as well.
 Each DoF corresponds to a rotation around one of the axes of the
     coordinate frame.
-In general, [ROS uses quaternions](http://wiki.ros.org/tf2/Tutorials/Quaternions) to represent rotations.
-For now, though, we will work with them in homogeneous coordinates:<br>
+We can represent rotations in homogeneous coordinates as:<br>
     $`R =
     \begin{bmatrix}
     r_{11} & r_{12} & r_{13} & 0\\